 The Dubrovnik Old Town, a UNESCO World Heritage site, juts off the Croatian coast into the Adriatic Sea and is considered one of the world's best preserved medieval cities.
 Built starting in the 11th century, the Old Town Walls encircle the city which can be walked for €35 (which I chose not to do).
 I wandered through nearly every street of the gorgeous Old Town with Evie spotting beautiful churches, palaces, fountains and buildings and tiptoeing our way along the cobblestoned streets and twirling through idyllic little side streets.

-I recommend the steps of the Church of St. Ignatius, The Cathedral of the Assumption of the Virgin Mary, wandering down the main street, Stradun, and my favourite, a visit to Cat Alley.
+I recommend the steps of the Church of St. Ignatius, the Cathedral of the Assumption of the Virgin Mary, wandering down the main street, Stradun, and my favourite, a visit to Cat Alley.

 Take in the views outside the walls at Porat Dubrovnik